 As you see, the most important potential for AI is to be a recommendation engine.

-The core idea of AI in eLearning is the implementation of a Recommendation Engine in the eLearning platform.
+The core idea of AI in eLearning is the implementation of a Recommendation Engine on the eLearning platform.
 This tool recommends micro-learning content to the user based on their learning experience and other data that a user might provide (including search history or specific requests).

-From the UI/UX perspective, it looks like an AI-powered chatbot or an AI-powered dashboard like YouTube or Linkedin has.
+From the UI/UX perspective, it looks like an AI-powered chatbot or an AI-powered dashboard like YouTube or LinkedIn has.

 Such chatbot assistants can automatically imitate tutors, understand the level of expertise of a learner, and pick information that is well fitted to a particular level.

-For example, it can recommend skills to acquire for each particular learner and then match them with the corresponding courses.
+For example, it can recommend skills to acquire for each learner and then match them with the corresponding courses.

 That is just a small fraction of what we do.
 Recommendation Engine is developed to address a specific business need.
 It's hard to find a one-size-fits-all solution.